wp-plugins/thinktwit/readme.txt

 -------------------------
  * Works with Wordpress 2.8.6 to 3.1.3, not tested with other versions
  * Can be installed using the widgets sidebar
- * Can also be used via shortcode
+ * Can also be used via shortcode or PHP call (which can be placed anywhere)

 == Installation ==